influxdata/giraffe/giraffe/README.md

 [See the visualizations in action using Storybook](https://influxdata.github.io/giraffe)

 ## Quick Start
 Giraffe can be used in a simple index.html page without any advanced configuration.
+Even though Giraffe is designed to work with React apps, you won't need React or Node.js to do the quickstart below.

 In this quickstart, we're going to build a simple line graph using Giraffe in a single index file.
+All you'll need is a text editor.

 1. Set up your `index.html` file:
     ```html